vamshikodipaka/Occlusion-Avoidance-and-DL-for-Tracking/README.md

 #### b.
 Run YOLOv4 and Detectron2 webcam based tracking (all tested on LAAS PC)
 1. for YOLOv4 webcam object tracking - follow the commands instructed in 'history linux20' file
-2. output of YOLOv4 CPU found here: https://youtu.be/RpzwnDiODpA
-3. output of YOLOv4 GPU found here: https://youtu.be/06AHNylwcoo
+   i. output of YOLOv4 CPU found here: https://youtu.be/RpzwnDiODpA ii. output of YOLOv4 GPU found here: https://youtu.be/06AHNylwcoo
-4. for Detectron2 webcam object tracking - follow the commands instructed in 'history linux20' file
+2. for Detectron2 webcam object tracking - follow the commands instructed in 'history linux20' file
-5. output of Detectron2 CPU found here: https://youtu.be/rZjaWulg4lQ
-6. output of Detectron2 GPU found here: https://youtu.be/LFksvpn_jSs
+   i. output of Detectron2 CPU found here: https://youtu.be/rZjaWulg4lQ ii. output of Detectron2 GPU found here: https://youtu.be/LFksvpn_jSs

 Thanks to YOLOv4 and Detectron2 software, they are cloned as it is.